Saint-Malo Cathedral: Stained glass

-The stained glass windows are the work of Max Ingrand.
-They depict scenes chronicling the history of the city and the cathedral.
+The stained glass windows of Saint-Malo Cathedral depict scenes from the history of the city, the cathedral, and the saints associated with Brittany.
+Many of the nave windows were created by French glass artist Max Ingrand.

-On the south side of the nave are two windows.
-One depicts the arrival of the Welsh monk Malo in about 560 at Aaron's hermitage.
-A small chapel marks the spot where the hermitage stood "La Chapelle Saint-Aaron".
-The second window shows Jacques Cartier being blessed by the bishop as he leaves on a voyage in 1535 that would lead to the discovery of Canada.
-On the north side of the nave are three windows.
-One celebrates the martyrdom in 304 of Vincent of Saragossa, the patron of the cathedral.
-Another celebrates the foundation of the See of Saint-Malo by Jean de Châtillon in 1152.
-The third depicts the Tro-Breiz pilgrimage to the relics of the seven founders of the Breton bishoprics.
-Above the main door, hidden by the organ, stained glass depicts the Assumption of the Virgin. ("l'Assomption de ls Sainte Vierge").
+On the south side of the nave, one window depicts the arrival of the Welsh monk and saint Malo at the hermitage of Aaron around 560.
+A small chapel known as La Chapelle Saint-Aaron marks the site of the hermitage.
+Another window shows French explorer Jacques Cartier receiving a blessing from the bishop before departing on his 1535 voyage to Canada.

+The north side of the nave contains three windows.
+One depicts the martyrdom of Vincent of Saragossa, the cathedral's patron saint, in 304.
+Another commemorates the foundation of the See of Saint-Malo by bishop Jean de Châtillon in 1152.
+A third depicts the Tro Breizh, a traditional Breton pilgrimage to the relics of the seven founding saints of the Breton bishoprics.
+Above the main entrance, partly hidden by the organ, a stained glass window depicts the Assumption of the Virgin.
-The Great Rose window and other stained glass

-The Great Rose window was the 1968 work of the architect Raymond Cornon and replaced the great rose window destroyed in 1693 during an attack on the cathedral by the English.
-On the north side of the building, there is a 1970 stained glass window by Jean Gouremelin and Michel Durand which depicts Paul Aurélien, Tugdual, Corentin, Malo, Guillaume, Samson and Patern.
-Other windows in the choir, the chevet, the ambulatory and the transept were the work of Jean Le Moal and Bernard Allain.
+The Great Rose window was designed in 1968 by architect Raymond Cornon.
+It replaced an earlier rose window destroyed in 1693 during an English attack on the cathedral.
+A 1970 stained glass window on the north side of the building, created by artists Jean Gouremelin and Michel Durand, depicts the Breton saints Paul Aurélien, Tugdual, Corentin, Malo, Guillaume, Samson, and Patern.
+Other stained glass windows in the choir, chevet, ambulatory, and transept were created by artists Jean Le Moal and Bernard Allain.

-Transept

-The arms of the transept date to 1623 and contain four windows.